 In support of the academic mission of the university, the Department of Residence Life is excited to offer the option for students to live in Living Learning Communities as well as Interest Communities.
-Associated with this mission, students will pay up to $100 additional fee to support programming and event opportunities associated with their choice of community, except the Cooper Agriculture LLC.
+Associated with this mission, students will pay an additional fee of up to $100 to support programming and event opportunities associated with their choice of community, except the Cooper Agriculture LLC.
 Each LLC has a separate registration process.
 Please go to the website or programmatic department for the LLC of your choice to register and submit the $100 programmatic fee*.

 The benefits of living within a Living Learning Community (LLC):